kecheng55/kecheng/content/authors/admin/_index.md

 highlight_name: true
 ---

-My research focuses on using new chemical approaches to advance drug discovery and therapeutic options.
-I have developed tetrazole and isoxazole as native photo-cross-linkers for chemoproteomics, offering direct interactome mapping methods for tetrazole/isoxazole drug development.
-I am also passionate about crafting small-molecule probes/inorganic nanomaterials for precise, targeted cancer theranostics.
+I am a chemical biologist with a strong focus on leveraging organic chemical tools and strategies to drive small-molecule drug discovery and expand therapeutic possibilities.
+My research centers on using chemical groups such as tetrazole, isoxazole, and trioxolane to develop photoaffinity probes for high-throughput screening of novel drug candidates and direct profiling of cellular druggable targets through chemoproteomics.
+I also have extensive experience in designing activatable chemical probes, fluorescent probes, prodrugs, and radioligand agents for targeted cancer treatment.
+Additionally, I am deeply interested in applying small-molecule probes and inorganic nanomaterials to engineer nanomedicines for precise cancer therapeutics.
 {style="text-align: justify;"}